|Nutritional Guidelines (per serving)|

 - 1 cup all-purpose flour

 - 1 cup cornmeal

 - 1 1/2 teaspoons baking powder

-- Combine the flour, cornmeal, and baking powder in another bowl; blend well.
-Stir in 1/2 teaspoon of salt and a dash of freshly ground black pepper.
+Combine the flour, cornmeal, and baking powder in another bowl; blend well.
+Stir in salt and a dash of freshly ground black pepper.

-- Dip the shrimp in the flour and cornmeal mixture to coat thoroughly.
+Dip the shrimp into the flour and cornmeal mixture to coat thoroughly.
 Shake off excess.

-- Cook the shrimp in small batches in the hot oil until golden brown, about 2 to 3 minutes.
+Place coated shrimp in the hot oil and cook in small batches until golden brown, about 2 to 3 minutes.

-- Sprinkle the fried with salt and freshly ground black pepper, to taste.
+Sprinkle the fried shrimp with salt and freshly ground black pepper, to taste.

 If your shrimp is frozen, put them in a large bowl and thaw overnight in the refrigerator.
 If you haven't planned that far ahead, place the shrimp in a colander and put under cold, gently running water until thawed.

 If the shrimp you purchased are not deveined, it is not too difficult to do yourself (although a little time consuming).
 With a small, sharp knife, make a shallow cut down the back of a shrimp.
 Pull out the dark vein or scrape it out with the tip of the knife and discard.